-- Work completed during in in-school suspension (ISS) may receive up to a 25% penalty in credit provided it is turned in within a reasonable amount of time as determined by the teacher.
-Participation points may be deducted as well. - o Students who are placed in ISS may be expected to complete assigned disciplinary modules or work before starting class work.
-They may not be permitted to return to class until the assigned modules are completed. - Work completed during an Out-of-School Suspension (OSS) will receive a 50% penalty provided it is completed in a reasonable amount of time.
-Repeated offenses that result in multiple out-of-school suspensions may result in a greater penalty.
+- Students who are placed in ISS may be expected to complete assigned disciplinary modules or work before starting class work.
+They may not be permitted to return to class until the assigned modules are completed. - Repeated offenses that result in multiple out-of-school suspensions may result in a greater penalty.
 Two out of school suspensions in a school year may result in revocation of the student's driver's permit/license. - o Students who are assigned may be expected to complete assigned disciplinary modules before returning to school. - o Students who have two OSS in a school year may have driver's license revoked.